tboox/tboox.github.io/_posts/xmake/2022-08-25-xmake-update-v2.7.1.markdown

 $ xmake watch -d "src;tests/*"
 ```

 The above command will recursively watch all subdirectories.
-If you want to watch the files in the current directory without recursive monitoring, you can use the following command.
+If you want to only watch the files in the current directory without recursive monitoring, you can use the following command.

 ```bash
 $ xmake watch -p src